herrsmitty8128/rheap/README.md

 # rheap

-*rheap* is a simple Rust library containing an implementation of a minimum and a maximum heap.
+*rheap* is a Rust library containing an implementation of a minimum and a maximum heap.

 ## License

 *rheap* is licensed under the MIT License.

-## Dependancies

-None :-)

 ## Documentation